Hi, friends! Today, I will tell you about the most common hydrangea diseases and how to deal with them.

 Symptoms

-• Small, moist spots appear on the foliage, which enlarge and change from pale green to a darker hue.
+- Small, water-soaked spots appear on the leaves and gradually enlarge, changing from pale green to darker shades.

-• The plant may lose a significant portion of its foliage.
+- In severe cases, the plant may lose a large portion of its foliage.

 Control

-3. Keep the garden clear of fallen leaves and branches.
+- Keep the garden free of fallen leaves and debris.

-6. Some fungicides may help control the disease, but complete eradication in an infected plant is not possible.
+- While certain fungicides can help limit the disease’s spread, complete elimination from an infected plant is not possible.

 Hydrangea Ringspot Virus